 iPhone 7 vs. iPhone 8: Display

-The iPhone 7 and iPhone 8 have an equally sized 4.7-inch Retina IPS LCD, with a 625 nits brightness (typ) and 326ppi resolution.
+The iPhone 7 and iPhone 8 have an equally sized 4.7-inch Retina IPS LCD, with a 625 nits brightness (type) and 326ppi resolution.
 Both display 3D touch, but the iPhone 8’s display has True Tone capability, which adjusts colour based on ambient lighting.
 This makes for better visibility in sunlight and dark environments.
 In short, there isn’t much of a difference between the displays, and you will barely notice any differences in regular us.

 iPhone 7 vs. iPhone 8: Performance

 For iPhones, it’s always automatic that the more recent one is usually the faster one, and it’s no different for the case of the iPhone 7 and iPhone 8.
-Before the iPhone 8 came out, the iPhone 7 series were the fastest phones in the world.
+Before the iPhone 8 came out, the iPhone 7 series was the fastest phone in the world.
 Powered by Apple’s 16nm+ A10 Fusion chip and 2GB RAM across the series, this range offered better performance than their android competition.
 The iPhone 8’s, by contrast, use Apple’s 10nm+ A11 Bionic chip, which comes with Apple’s own 3-core GPU.
 They also have 2GB RAM, but right from the start, the A11 Bionic chip is already better.
 The smaller chip size means improved efficiency, and that Apple can pack in more cores to make it faster in the process.
-These differences make the iPhone 8 nippier and more responsive than the iPhone 7; Graphics performance was boosted by 30%, multitasking performance improved by 70%.
+These differences make the features of the iPhone 8 nippier and more responsive than the iPhone 7; Graphics performance was boosted by 30%, multitasking performance improved by 70%.
 In addition, it has a 25% faster CPU in high performance and 70% using high-efficiency cores.
 You cannot dismiss the iPhone 7, though; it has a reliable chip, a fact it has demonstrated being usable today.

 iPhone 7 vs. iPhone 8: Cameras